 Agencies Responsible for regulating drones in Niue

-PASO is the sole international organization responsible for regional regulatory aviation safety oversight service for the 10 Pacific States who are signatories to the Pacific Islands Civil Aviation Safety and Security Treaty (PICASST).
+PASO is the sole international organization responsible for regional regulatory aviation safety oversight service for the 10 Pacific States signatories to the Pacific Islands Civil Aviation Safety and Security Treaty (PICASST).

 UAS Laws – General rules for flying drones in Niue

-The regional agency responsible for drone safety, PASO, has not codified drone use regulations in Niue.
+PASO, the regional agency responsible for drone safety, has not codified drone use regulations in Niue.
 Go to the link above to check for recent updates.

 Are drones allowed in Niue?